Neurofeedback, The #1 Way to Heal Dyslexia!

 1. It’s A Boy Thing: Not True.
-Its affects both genders but boys tend to act out more drawing more attention toward solving their challenge.
+Dyslexia affects both genders.
+However, boys tend to act out more and thereby drawing more attention toward solving their challenge.

 2. Dyslexia is Reading Backwards: Not True.
-Challenges can impact reading letters in many ways or affect number skills, speaking or even socializing.
+Dyslexia challenges can impact reading letters in many ways or even affect number skills, speaking, and even socializing.

 3. They Just Need to Try Harder: Not True.
-True brain functioning differences are proven for children with dyslexia and brain-based interventions work best.
+True brain functioning differences are proven for children with dyslexia and it has been found that brain-based interventions like Neurofeedback work best.

 4. Dyslexia is a Sign of Low IQ: Not True.
-It affects all kinds of children and most of the children, with proper support, go on to college and beyond.
+It affects children of all IQ levels.
+Most of the children who have been treated, with proper support, go on to college and beyond.

-5. Dyslexia is Curable: Not True.
-Dyslexia is a brain-based condition but proper intervention can change the brain permanently allowing it to be free of dyslexia symptoms and to reach the child’s fullest potential.
+5. Dyslexia is not Curable: Not True.
+Dyslexia is a brain-based condition that with proper intervention can change the brain permanently and allow the patient to be free of dyslexia symptoms and help them to reach their fullest potential.

-At Leigh Brain & Spine, Dr. Trish Leigh is highly trained and will assess your child’s brain functioning, in a non-invasive yet highly specialized way, allowing them to determine the proper course toward helping those affected areas perform better.
-With proper treatment the symptoms can be reduced and alleviated helping your child reach his or her fullest potential.
-Call today to schedule your child’s brain-based assessment so you can understand how your child’s brain is functioning and what can be done to help it perform better.
+At Leigh Brain & Spine, Dr. Trish Leigh is highly trained and will assess your child’s brain functioning in a non-invasive yet highly specialized way, allowing them to determine the proper course toward helping those affected areas perform better.
+With proper treatment, the symptoms can be reduced and alleviated helping your child to reach their fullest potential.
+Call (919) 401-9933 today to schedule an appointment that will help diagnose or treat your loved one’s dyslexia.